fluent/fluent-bit-docs/pipeline/inputs/kafka.md

 ```

 The above will connect to the broker listening on `kafka-broker:9092` and subscribe to the `fb-source` topic, polling for new messages every 100 milliseconds.

+Since the payload will be in json format, we ask the plugin to automatically parse the payload with `data_format json`.

 Every message received is then processed with `kafka.lua` and sent back to the `fb-sink` topic of the same broker.